Volorf/Sparkliner/README.md

 Radius of end marker.
 Only one number.

 ``` "removeInitialBox" ```
-It is start rectangle who set sizes of sparkline graph.
+It is start rectangle that set sizes of sparkline graph.
 By default plugin removes it.
 If need it you can set false.

 ##How does it work
-1. Create artboard;
+1. Create an artboard;
 2. Create a start rectangle.
 It sets sizes of a future sparkline graph;
-3. Start command from menu or press shortcuts ``` ctrl + shift + g ```;
+3. Start command from menu or press shortcuts `ctrl + shift + g `;
+4. Find and import your JSON file;
-4. Get result.
+5. Get sparkline.